Last updated on 22 January 2025

 The TLDR is below.

-- Find your model of NAS under the correct DSM version section (If you are following this guide it will be 7.2) and download the pre compiled .spk file
+- Find your model of NAS under the correct DSM version section (If you are following this guide it will be 7.2 or above) and download the pre compiled .spk file

 - Head into Package Center and click ‘Manual Install’ on the top right and install the .spk file and untick the box to run after install